-Where a pupil has 10 consecutive school days of unexplained absence and all reasonable steps have been taken by the school to establish their whereabouts without success, the school will make an immediate referral to the local authority Social Services (OPD).
+Where a pupil has 10 consecutive school days of unexplained absence and all reasonable steps\ have been taken by the school to establish their whereabouts without success, the school will make an immediate referral to the local authority Social Services (OSPOD).

-Reasonable steps include:
+\Reasonable steps include:

-- Telephone calls to all known contacts - Letters home (including recorded delivery) - Contact with other schools where siblings may be registered - Possible home visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other Service known to be involved with the - pupil/family - All contacts and outcomes to be recorded on the pupil's file
+- Telephone calls to all known contacts - Letters home (including recorded delivery)

+- Contact with other schools where siblings may be registered - Possible home (or parents' workplace if known) visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other Service known to be involved with the pupil/family - All contacts and outcomes to be recorded on the pupil's file